graphcore-research/tessellate-ipu/README.md

 * Access to low-level IPU hardware functionalities such as cycle count and random seed set/get
 * Full compatibility with other backends

-Tessellate IPU API allows easy and efficient implementation of algorithms on IPUs, while keeping compatibility with other backends (CPU/GPU/TPU). the more details on the API, please refer to the [documentation](docs/basics.md).
+The Tessellate IPU API allows easy and efficient implementation of algorithms on IPUs, while keeping compatibility with other backends (CPU, GPU, TPU).
+For more details on the API, please refer to the [Tessellate IPU documentation](docs/basics.md).

 ## Installation guide